miekg/dreck/README.md

 * `/lgtm`, approve the pull request.
 * `/autosubmit`, when all checks are OK, automatically merge the pull request.
 This will wait for 30 minutes for all tests to complete.
-When the pull request is merged the label 'autosubmit' is added to it.
+The label 'autosubmit' is added to the pull request.
   Note that the command `/autosubmit` can *also be given in the pull request body*.
 If we dreck sees this it will perform the same checks and, if allowed, we start autosubmitting.

 ## Aliases